-- Resource and support for STEM Competitions, Trips, Activity Days and Meaningful Employer Engagement activities. - Celebration events that promote STEM Careers. - STEM Clubs are an enjoyable way to engage young people with STEM subjects and careers. - STEM Ambassadors increase your awareness of STEM-related careers and employability skills, helping you to embed this information into your teaching. - STEM Careers Toolkit: Careers Leader Guide BM4. - Linking Careers to the STEM Curriculum: Teachers Guide.

-Case studies linked to your subject:

-- Forum Talent Potential is a tried-and-tested CPD process that builds the capacity of teaching professionals to create meaningful learning experiences in partnership with local employers and equip young people for life beyond school.
-It helps fulfill Gatsby benchmarks for 'Good Career Guidance' and Ofsted requirements for a 'Rich Curriculum' and each child's 'Personal Development', contributing to school improvement strategies.
-Find out more with the 'Getting Started Pack' - KS4 Principles of hormonal coordination and control by the human endocrine system.
+- STEM Learning World-leading STEM education for all young people across the UK. - Celebration events that promote STEM Careers. - STEM Clubs are an enjoyable way to engage young people with STEM subjects and careers. - STEM Ambassadors increase your awareness of STEM-related careers and employability skills, helping you to embed this information into your teaching. - STEM Careers Toolkit: Careers Leader Guide BM4. - Linking Careers to the STEM Curriculum: Teachers Guide. - Catalyst is a free online magazine aimed at young people and educators that provides articles and career stories linked to cutting edge STEM research. - Forum Talent Potential is a tried-and-tested CPD process that builds the capacity of teaching professionals to create meaningful learning experiences in partnership with local employers and equip young people for life beyond school.
+It helps fulfil Gatsby benchmarks for 'Good Career Guidance' and Ofsted requirements for a 'Rich Curriculum' and each child's 'Personal Development', contributing to school improvement strategies.
+Find out more with the 'Getting Started Pack'.